 The terminal has a bright and airy feel.
 There are quite a few restaurants and there is ample space to walk or sit around.
 Not being quite sure what to expect on SWISS Economy Class on a flight of this length, I decide I better find something to eat.
 Of course it helps that most of the restaurants in the terminal offer some exceptionally good apron views…

-Once that’s been taken care, I find myself a quiet corner and settle in with my Kindle.
+Once that’s been taken care, I find myself a quiet corner and settle down with my Kindle.

 There is a bit of a hold up boarding the flight, because the aircraft previously occupying our gate is running late and only moved off stand after the SWISS flight had landed.